athenarc/FACTS-Fairness-Aware-Counterfactuals-for-Subgroups/README.md

 ## Requirements

-All experiments were run on the [Anaconda](https://www.anaconda.com/) platform using python version 3.10.4.
+FACTS uses python version 3.10.4.
 To avoid bugs due to incompatible package versions, we have exported the [txt file](requirements.txt) for the conda environment on which we worked.

 To create a conda environment with the same configuration, run: